paezha/University-AI-Panel/README.md

     further AIs.”
 Therefore, “educators may want to consider before deciding whether to use these systems”.
-This disclaimer, all one third of a page in a 76-page document dedicated to extolling an AI-enabled future in education, highligths the importance of institutions to provide the moral and ethical clarity that may elude individual instructors.
+This disclaimer, all one third of a page in a 76-page document dedicated to extolling an AI-enabled future in education, highlights the importance of institutions to provide the moral and ethical clarity that may elude individual instructors working under desperately under-resourced
+    conditions, or simply willing to win a race to the bottom.

 [^22]: The “typical error” here is the mean absolute deviation of the
     predictions.

 [^23]: According to reports (see Griffith 2023), GPT-1 had 117 million
     parameters, GPT-2 1.5 billion, and GPT-3 175 billion parameters.
-    OpenAI no longer reports the number of parameters, but in the latest version this is estimated to be in the trillions.
+    OpenAI no longer reports the number of parameters of its newer models, but in the latest version this is estimated to be in the trillions.

 [^24]: Which is possibly why so-called hallucinations became less common
     as more and more data were used to train AIs.
-The increasingly large datasets essentially expanded the space where the model could interpolate.
+The increasingly large datasets essentially expand the space where the model could interpolate.

 [^25]: “A tobacco and smoke-free campus is the next important step